OctopusDeploy/blog/blog/2018-03/octopus-build-server-integration-101/index.md

 **End goal:** By the end of this stage, you should be able to run a successful build of your application, and as a result you should have a package of [any of the supported formats](https://octopus.com/docs/packaging-applications/supported-packages) that contains your build output pushed to a package repository.
 :::

-#### 1.1 - Get your project building successfully
+#### 1.1 - Get Your Project Building Successfully

-I've seen this step scare many developers, mostly because it forces them to deal with that black box they've been using for a while called "Build Configuration".
+I've seen many developers scared by this step, mostly because it forces them to deal with that black box they've been using for a while called "Build Configuration".
 It's very common in development teams that only 1-2 devs actually know how their build works, and the rest simply click on "Run" and hope for the best.
 If you are in the latter group, this might be a good moment to change that situation and pair up with a teammate to learn how your build process works.

-To consider this step done, you should be able to get a successful build following these 2 guidelines:
+To consider this step done, you should have a successful build following these 2 guidelines:

 - The build output must be sent to a fixed folder.
 Every build tool out there has a parameter that allows you to send the output to a directory of your choice.
 My recommendation is that you send it to a folder called `Build` or `Output` that sits at the root of your build's `WorkDir`.
-- The content in that folder should be structured exactly like you expect it to be deployed to its destination.
-For example if your Website/Pass platform expects a `web.config` and an `index.html` file at the root, then those 2 files should also be at the root of this folder.
+- The content in that folder should be structured exactly how you expect it to be deployed to its destination.
+For example, if your Website/PAAS expects a `web.config` and an `index.html` file at the root, then those 2 files should also be at the root of this folder.

-#### 1.2 - Get your build output packaged up and pushed to a repository
+#### 1.2 - Get Your Build Output Packaged Up and Pushed to a Repository

-In this step you'll be packaging up the contents of the `output folder` mentioned in the previous step into a package of [any of the supported formats](https://octopus.com/docs/packaging-applications/supported-packages).
-Then you'll be pushing that package to a repository where Octopus will pick it up.
+In this step you'll package the contents of the `output folder` mentioned in the previous step into a package of [any of the supported formats](https://octopus.com/docs/packaging-applications/supported-packages).
+Then you'll push that package to a repository where Octopus will pick it up.

 Depending on whether you are using [one of our plugins](#a-few-words-about-build-server-plugins-and-octoexe) or not, and if you are using [the Octopus built-in repository](https://octopus.com/docs/packaging-applications/package-repositories#Packagerepositories-Usingthebuilt-inrepository) to store your packages or not, you'll need to use one of the below approaches: